binzhwang/DiffAIL/README.md

 This repository contains the source code for "DiffAIL:Diffusion Adversarial Imitation Learning":
 [https://arxiv.org/abs/2312.06348](https://arxiv.org/abs/2312.06348)

-Accepted at AAAI 2024.
+**Accepted at AAAI 2024.**

 # Environments

-Method is tested on MuJoCo continuous control tasks in OpenAI gym.
-Our methods are trained using PyTorch 1.11.0+cu113 and Python
+DiffAIL is evaluated  on MuJoCo continuous control tasks in OpenAI gym.
+It is trained using PyTorch 1.11.0+cu113 and Python 3.9.
-3.9.

 Install Dependencies